Roundtable Sessions

 16:00 – 17:30

-As organizations accelerate transition efforts, climate, nature, and social priorities are still often managed through separate strategies and workstreams.
-Yet these dimensions are increasingly interconnected—reshaping risk exposure, value creation, and long-term resilience.
+As organizations accelerate their transition efforts, climate, nature, and social priorities are often managed through separate strategies and workstreams.
+Yet these issues are increasingly interconnected, influencing business resilience, risk exposure, investment decisions, and long-term value creation.

-- Approaches to align climate, nature, and social priorities with business strategy and capital allocation
+- Aligning climate, nature, and social priorities within core business strategy

 - Assess their current approach and identify gaps in integrating climate, nature, and social priorities into core strategy